ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

 2. On Twitter, it's possible to reply to a reply to a Tweet (that's not a typo, it's a reply to a reply).
 This is true of many systems, like email, Facebook comments, Piazza followups, and so on.
-With the class structure in Drill3 with ReplyTweet and TextTweet, could you construct an example of a reply to a reply to a Tweet?
+With the class structure in `Drill3` with `ReplyTweet` and `TextTweet` (that is, _without_ changing the fields as described above), could you construct an example of a reply to a reply to a Tweet?
 Why or why not?

+## Submission